Marco-Furlan/Projects/SAT Solver for Minesweeper/readme.md

 Video explenation: [...]

-In this project [^1] I coded from scratch the popular game Minesweeper, and impmlemented a SAT solver to it.
+In this project [^1] I coded from scratch the popular game Minesweeper, and implemented a SAT solver to solve it.

 [^1]: made for the course Knowledge and Data Mining, from the Data Science Master at University of Padua.